timabell/timwise.co.uk/_posts/2014-05-10-throw-vs-throw-ex-vs-wrap-and-throw-in.md

 [https://gist.github.com/timabell/78610f588961bd0a0b95](https://gist.github.com/timabell/78610f588961bd0a0b95)

 This makes life much easier when tracking down bugs / state problems later on.
-Particularly if you string.format() the new message and add some useful state info.
+Particularly if you `string.Format()` the new message and add some useful state info.